KhizerHayatChoudhary/KhizerHayatChoudhary.github.io/README.md

   </a>
 </p>

+A fitness tracking application that allows users to log workouts, track progress over time, and build consistent habits through clear history visualization.

-Each repository contains its own README with further details.
+Each repository contains its own README with further technical details.

+---

+## 🧠 Skills in Practice
+Across my projects, I have applied skills such as:
+- Designing clean and organized project structures
+- Managing application state and user input
+- Implementing data storage and retrieval
+- Writing readable, maintainable code

 ---